mse-software-frameworks/weather-app/README.md

 #### Build Containers for Weather Producer & Weather Backend

-To use our .NET apps in our infrastructure we need to containerize them
+To use our .NET apps in orchestrated infrastructure we need to containerize them

 ```bash
 cd WeatherApp